bcgov/bcdg/docs/choosing-technology/how-to-select-technology.md

 The BC Government's Open Source ecosystem has produced a number of shared tools that are available to re-use.

-[comment]: <> TODO: Need to work with Private Cloud to pluck this list out of their docs so we aren't repeating things.

 ### Common Components

 Common Components are Open Source tools developed by the BC Government that are owned and maintained by product teams.